thejbone/FxBiomeRTP_Chillax/README.md

 world border.
 It is recommended to have set a world border limit prior to starting the scan.

 The scanner runs asynchronously to server functions, so the server is still usable and playable while the scan is running.
-It is recommended to wait until the scan has completely before shutting down the server, as this may corrupt the saved data.
+It is recommended to wait until the scan has completed before shutting down the server, as this may corrupt the saved data.

 Increasing the world border after the scan has started, will not increase the scan area, unless another scan is taken.